kornosk/phd-web-starter-academic/content/publication/2023-DATA/index.md

 ---
-title: "Investigating Scientific Misinformation Using Different Modes of Learning"
+title: "Identifying High Quality Training Data for Misinformation Detection"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here